seb86/WooCommerce-Subscription-Shortcodes/README.md

 This plugin is released under [GNU General Public License v3.0](http://www.gnu.org/licenses/gpl-3.0.html).

 #### Credits
-[Prospress](http://prospress.com/) are the developers of the [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) extension and [WooCommerce Subscribe to All the Things](https://github.com/Prospress/woocommerce-subscribe-all-the-things) mini-extension.
+[Prospress](http://prospress.com/) are the developers of the [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) extension and [WooCommerce Subscribe All the Things](https://github.com/Prospress/woocommerce-subscribe-all-the-things) mini-extension.

 This extension is developed and maintained by [me](https://sebastiendumont.com).